create3000/x_ite/docs/_posts/components/Interpolation/PositionInterpolator.md

 PositionInterpolator generates a series of 3-tuple SFVec3f values.
 Authors can ROUTE value_changed output events to a Transform node's translation field or another SFVec3f field.

-The PositionInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available from X3D version 2.0 or later.
+The PositionInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available from X3D version 2.0 or higher.

 ## Hierarchy